sefinek24/Cloudflare-WAF-Expressions/README.md

 With these expressions (for WAF), you can effectively block all unnecessary requests to your server, enhancing its security and performance.

+> [!IMPORTANT]
-Additionally, it is recommended to **disable** the `Bot Fight Mode` feature located in the `Security tab`.
+> Additionally, it is recommended to **disable** the `Bot Fight Mode` feature located in the `Security tab`.
-This feature is designed to detect and block automated traffic from bots.
+> This feature is designed to detect and block automated traffic from bots.
 However, it often blocks safe bots as well, which is not our intention.

 ## ⚠️ Important